Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Install a Fake-but-Trusted CA Cert on Apple TV and iPhone?

-Not wanting to jailbreak and add self-signed certs to Apple TV and iPhone, how hard would it be instead to add fake-but-trusted Certificate Authority (CA) certificates to each device?
+Not wanting to jailbreak and add self-signed certs to Apple TV and iPhone, I wonder: how hard would it be instead to add fake-but-trusted Certificate Authority (CA) certificates to each device?

-The ‘A’ in CA means there is no one higher to vet such a certificate.
-The ‘A’ is so powerful, that back in 2001 only a Windows patch was able to revoke some dangerous Verisign certificates.
-As a thought experiment, new CAs must come into existence from time to time.
-Let’s Encrypt is relatively new, for example.
-There should then be an in-warranty way to get a fake, trusted CA cert into an Apple TV and iPhone.
-If that is possible, then an entire world of MITM spycraft is available to decrypt TLS packets in the clear and use good ‘ol URL blocking on requests like
+The “A” in CA means there is no higher entity to vet such a certificate.
+The “A” is so powerful that, back in 2001, only a Windows patch could revoke some dangerous VeriSign certificates.
+As a thought experiment, new CAs must come into existence from time to time—Let’s Encrypt is relatively new, for example.
+There should, then, be an in-warranty way to get a fake, trusted CA cert into an Apple TV and iPhone.
+If that is possible, an entire world of MITM spycraft becomes available to decrypt TLS packets in the clear and use good ol’ URL blocking on requests like:

 Let’s see how easy this would be.